Espanola Island Galapagos (Isla Española)

-Espanola Island Galapagos is the only place on the planet where Waved Albatrosses come each year to nest and breed.
+Espanola Island Galapagos is the only place on the planet where huge Waved Albatrosses come each year to nest and breed.
 You’ll also find large colonies of boobies and other sea birds, as well as the famous ‘Soplador’ blowhole.
 The waters around Espanola island are also teeming with marine life, and perfect for snorkeling or sea kayaking.
-Without doubt, Espanola Island is a must-see island on your Galapagos itinerary!
+Without a doubt, Espanola Island is a must-see destination on your Galapagos itinerary!

 • Keep a lookout for the endemic Española Mockingbird – the most daring and bold of the Galapagos mockingbird species.

-• Share a pristine white sand beach with lazy sea lions at Gardner bay.
+• Share a pristine white sand beach with lazy sea lions at Gardner Bay.

 • Check out the largest lava lizards at Galapagos challenging one another to push-up competitions.